alexeyshockov/colada/README.md

 All classes or functions that are intended to be used by a user should be marked with `@api` PHPDoc tag.
 Anything without this mark are internal and should not be used by the end user (no guarantees that the interface will stay the same between versions).

-## Alternatives

-* https://github.com/consolidation/annotated-command — similar approach, but from a different angle